oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/notification.md

 ## Flat

-Change the style of the notification with the `flat` property, having this property changes to lighter colors and the text of the color of the `color` property, this property is a boolean so you can only use the value `true`
+Change the style of the notification with the `flat` props, having this props changes to lighter colors and the text of the color of the `color` props, this props is a boolean so you can only use the value `true`

 </card>